tradecraftio/tradecraft/test/functional/README.md

 wrappers for them, `msg_block`, `msg_tx`, etc).

 - P2P tests have two threads.
-One thread handles all network communication with the bitcoind(s) being tested in a callback-based event loop; the other implements the test logic.
+One thread handles all network communication with the freicoind(s) being tested in a callback-based event loop; the other implements the test logic.

-- `P2PConnection` is the class used to connect to a bitcoind.  `P2PInterface` contains the higher level logic for processing P2P payloads and connecting to the Bitcoin Core node application logic.
+- `P2PConnection` is the class used to connect to a freicoind.  `P2PInterface` contains the higher level logic for processing P2P payloads and connecting to the Freicoin node application logic.
 For custom behaviour, subclass the P2PInterface object and override the callback methods.

 `P2PConnection`s can be used as such: